rtfms/nginx-php/README.md

 It includes certain tools (compilers, network utilities, editors etc) that make developing the web server configuration easier, but also make the image bloated and, thus, less secure.
 So whether to use this image in the production or not depends on your specific goals.

+Another thing worth noting is that this image is against the Docker paradigm which includes the idea of running primitive services in their own docker containers.
+This container includes both nginx and php-fpm, which, in ideal world, should be split into separate images and started together using docker-compose or a similar tool.
+This approach is not very convenient though, because:
+- hub.docker.com does not support docker-compose.yml files (at least at the moment)
+- docker-compose is an executable separate from docker and may or may not be installed on the target system
+- fewer containers are easier to manage, just IMHO

 I hope that this image could be a good foundation for the production config after you edit the Docker file, and the config files to meet your specific configuration and security needs and then remove all unnecessary modules and tools